gennyflynn/gflynngame/README.md

 ## Overview

 This is a lobby-based online version of the popular boardgame [Secret Hitler](https://www.secrethitler.com/)!
+This was made for fun to learn more about React, Websockets, and game state management. l,

 ## Tech stack: